2.7 Wireless Networks¶

 A node engages this protocol whenever it joins the network, as well as when it becomes unhappy with its current AP.
 This might happen, for example, because the signal from its current AP has weakened due to the node moving away from it.
 Whenever a node acquires a new AP, the new AP notifies the old AP of the change (this happens in step 4) via the distribution system.

-moves from the cell serviced by AP-1 to the cell serviced by AP-2.
-As
+where node C moves from the cell serviced by AP-1 to the cell serviced

-is actively searching for an access point.
-APs also periodically send a
+node is actively searching for an access point.
+APs also periodically

-these include the transmission rates supported by the AP.
-This is called
+point; these include the transmission rates supported by the AP.
+This

-passive scanning, and a node can change to this AP based on the
+is called passive scanning, and a node can change to this AP based

 Beacon frame simply by sending an